csaq5507/UIBK-703602-Compiler-Construction/guidelines.md

 ## System

-I'll be using a virtualised, updated Ubuntu 17.10 (64 bit) to examine your submissions.
+I'll be using a virtualised, updated Debian Testing (Buster) (64 bit) to examine your submissions.
 The submitted code has to compile and run on this system.
 This information tells you which software versions I'll be using.